SUV drives through Woodfield Mall in Schaumburg, 1 in custody, minor injuries reported: police

 The driver was taken into custody in a tea shop in the mall.

-"They brought him into my store and apprehended him in the store," said Robert Fakhouri, employee.
-"I'm not sure if it's because of the space inside and they had room and they were able to sit him down, or what happened.
+"They brought him into my store and apprehended him in the store," said Robert Fakhouri, an employee.
+"I'm not sure if it's because of the space inside and they had room and they were able to sit him down, or what happened."

 Fakhouri described the driver as a younger man, possibly in his 20s, and said he was quiet and did not resist police during the arrest.
 He said the man answered the officers' questions with yes or no answers, and did tell officers he was alone.